mirfan899/sppas/sppas/doc/05_analyses/57_statistics.md

 ## Statistics

-`Statistics` allows to get descriptives statistics about a set of selected tiers.
-It also allows to estimate a user agreement rate (Kappa as a first stage) and includes TGA (Time Group Analyzer), originaly available at
+`Statistics` allows to get descriptives statistics about a set of selected tiers and includes TGA (Time Group Analyzer), originaly available at
 <http://wwwhomes.uni-bielefeld.de/gibbon/TGA/>, a tool developped
 by Dafydd Gibbon, emeritus professor of English and General Linguistics at Bielefeld University.
+It also allows to estimate a user agreement rate (Kappa as a first stage).

 ![Statistics: descriptive statistics and TGA](./etc/screenshots/Statistics.png)